PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/add-edit-tax-rules.md

 - **Tax** - dropdown, allows to apply specific Tax from the list.
 Once hovered, there will be a text promted _(Total tax: 9%)_.
 - **Description** - allows to type specific description of the Tax Rule.
-- **Save and stay CTA** - button saves the configured form and redirects to the same page with the green success notification _Successful update._
+- **Save and stay** - button saves the configured form and redirects to the same page with the green success notification _Successful update._

 ## Country panel